ritik2106/water-usage-pattern/README.md

-Monthly Water Usage and Bill Tracker, in this i have provided the link of my tableau public dashboard, my tableau entire project link, screenshots of each tableau sheet of my project, ppt of of my project,
+Monthly Water Usage and Bill Tracker,

+Dashboard.pdf represenst the pdf of project dashboard

+Monthly water usages and bill tracker contains the pdf of ppt of project

+.twbx file contains the entire project

+slides screenshots contains the screenshots of each slide of project